wangyingxun/Trust-based-IoV-dataset/README.md

 • This particular IoV dataset is well-suited for assessing the trustworthiness of vehicles in an IoV network.
 By weighted aggregation of the trust parameters, i.e., interaction experience, interaction frequency, interaction timeliness, and received message quality, a total trust value can be ascertained for each vehicle at each time instance.
 If the total trust value for a particular vehicle exceeds the stipulated trust threshold, it is classified as trustworthy or untrustworthy otherwise.
 Trust parameters can also be analyzed via intelligent learning-based algorithms and the classification pertinent to trustworthy and untrustworthy vehicles can be effectively distinguished via an optimal decision boundary.

+• This dataset encompasses the simulation of various trust-based attacks, i.e., on-off attacks, self-promoting attacks, and opportunistic attacks, thereby assisting researchers from both academia and industry to validate the robustness of their respective IoV-based trust mechanisms.

+• This particular IoV dataset has a potential to be employed for trustworthy participant selection in the context of federated learning frameworks.
+It is pertinent to highlight here that only reliable participants can ensure the integrity and reliability of this collaborative learning approach, and reduce the risks associated with the data poisoning attacks.